Linaro/lava/doc/v2/writing-multinode.rst

 every client in the group wait until the server confirms that it is ready.

-Continuing with the same ``panda`` and ``beaglebone-black`` example, let's look at synchronising devices within a MultiNode group.
+Continuing with the same ``panda`` and ``beaglebone-black`` example, let's look at synchronizing devices within a MultiNode group.

-Controlling synchronisation from the test shell
+Controlling synchronization from the test shell
 ===============================================

-Synchronisation is done using the :ref:`multinode_api`, specifically the :ref:`lava_send` and :ref:`lava_wait` calls.
+Synchronization is done using the :ref:`multinode_api`, specifically the :ref:`lava_send` and :ref:`lava_wait` calls.

 .. seealso:: :ref:`multinode_further_features`